Classical Music vs. Modern Pop Music: A Historical Perspective

 📕 MLA Format

 If a history essay follows an MLA formatting style, students should use in-text citations and create a ‘Works Cited’ page to capture all the sources.
-In this case, in-text citations come in two forms: some details in the sentence and all the details at the end of the sentence.
+In this case, in-text citations come in two forms: some details in the sentence and all the details at the end of a sentence.

 Müller and Mildenberger argue that most students in higher learning institutions prefer online over physical learning because of convenience and flexibility (6).